pirate/security-growler/README.md

 Change the `INFO_` and `ALERT_` items to modify properties such as alert sounds, icons, and text.

-## Background:

-I was tired of not being able to find an app that would quell my paranoia about open ports, so I made one myself.
-Now I can relax whenever I'm in a seedy internet cafe or connected to free Boingo airport wifi because I know if anyone is trying to connect to my computer.

-Feel free to submit a [pull-request](https://github.com/pirate/security-growler/pulls) and add a [new parser](https://github.com/pirate/security-growler/blob/master/parsers/vnc.py) (e.g. try writing one for http-auth)!

-A related project is available for Linux users: [PushAlotAuth](https://github.com/benjojo/PushAlotAuth), it uses the PushALot push-notification platform.

 ## Developer Info:

 This app is composed of 3 main parts: `sources`, `parsers`, and `loggers`.